PowerDNS/pdns/pdns/dnsdistdist/docs/rules-actions.rst

   * ``serverID=""``: str - Set the Server Identity field.
   * ``ipEncryptKey=""``: str - A key, that can be generated via the :func:`makeIPCipherKey` function, to encrypt the IP address of the requestor for anonymization purposes.
 The encryption is done using ipcrypt for IPv4 and a 128-bit AES ECB operation for IPv6.
   * ``exportTags=""``: str - The comma-separated list of keys of internal tags to export into the ``tags`` Protocol Buffer field, as "key:value" strings.
 Note that a tag with an empty value will be exported as "<key>", not "<key>:".
 An empty string means that no internal tag will be exported.
 The special value ``*`` means that all tags will be exported.
-  * ``exportExtendedErrorsToMeta=""``: str - Export Extended DNS Errors present in the DNS response, if any, into the specified ``tags`` Protocol Buffer field.
+  * ``exportExtendedErrorsToMeta=""``: str - Export Extended DNS Errors present in the DNS response, if any, into the ``meta`` Protocol Buffer field using the specified ``key``.
 The EDE info code will be exported as an integer value, and the EDE extra text, if present, as a string value.

 .. function:: SetAdditionalProxyProtocolValueAction(type, value)